 Military Health Policy Research

 Journal Articles (2)

-Efforts to maintain and/or increase OEF/OIF veteran participation in VA MH/SUD services should be informed by their characteristics, such as younger age and better physical health relative to other veterans.
+Efforts to maintain and increase veteran participation in the mental health and substance-use services offered by Veterans Affairs should be informed by individuals' characteristics, such as younger age and better physical health relative to other veterans.

 This paper describes the conceptual framework and research design of a national evaluation of the quality of mental healthcare provided to veterans by the Veterans Health Administration, and present results on the reported availability of evidence-based practices.